Reorienting-to-Recovery/DSMtemperature/README.md

 ```

 #### About the Models
-Temperature inputs to the CVPIA Decision Support Model (DSM) were developed using one of the following methods:
+Temperature inputs to the Reorienting to Recovery models were developed using one of the following methods:

 1. HEC5Q water temperature model
 2. Measured water temperatures